When flood strikes, it can wreak havoc in two ways. First is the immediate damage from the water itself. The second is the long-lasting aftermath.

 Damaged crops and plants

 Disease from standing water

 Pests attracted to rubbish

 All of these issues are bad news, but perhaps the biggest consequence of having too much water in the house is foundation damage.

-Water travelling at 10 miles per hour has the same force as wind travelling at 270 miles per hour.
-The impact of this moving water (both inside and underneath the home) weakens the property structure and can separate it from its foundation.
+According to Live Science, water travelling at 10 miles per hour has the same force as wind travelling at 270 miles per hour.
+No wonder the impact of this moving water (both inside and underneath the home) can weaken the property structure and separate it from its foundation.

 Although it’s important to document the damage caused by flooding, it’s equally important to keep safe.
-So if you’re unsure about water and foundation damage and the possibility of hidden dangers, seek a professional evaluation.
+If you’re unsure about water and foundation damage and the possibility of hidden dangers, seek a professional evaluation.

 How to plan for a flood